 By 12 March, the Freikorps burst into the building housing the Workers' Council of Berlin, the Spartacist nerve centre.
 The Council was forcibly dissolved and peace slowly returned to Berlin's streets.
 Noske had destroyed the Spartacists and had seen the sailors crushed.
-But the price had been high: between 1,200 and 1,500 were dead and roughly 12,000 wounded, with negligible losses to the Freikorps.
+But the price had been high: between 1,200 and 1,500 were dead and roughly 12,000 wounded.
+The Freikorps reported negligible losses.

-Many of those involved in crushing the Berlin uprisings sincerely believed that that they were saving lives in the long run by stopping Germany from descending into a Red Terror as experienced by millions in Lenin's Russia.
-In this their fear was well grounded.
-Liebknecht certainly had no bones about calling for the blood of his enemies, while the Spartacists and the People's Naval Division had a propensity for using fighting methods often equally as brutal as those favoured by the Freikorps.
+Many of those involved in crushing the Berlin uprisings sincerely believed they were saving lives in the long run by stopping Germany from descending into a Red Terror as experienced in Lenin's Russia.
+In this, their fears was well grounded.
+Liebknecht certainly made no bones about calling for the blood of his enemies, while the Spartacists and the People's Naval Division had a propensity for using fighting methods often equally as brutal as those favoured by the Freikorps.
 But regardless of the threat Germany faced, it is difficult to excuse much of the suffering the Freikorps inflicted on Berliners, particularly in March 1919.
 The freehand given to them in the capital, the lessons they had learnt there, and the official recognition they subsequently received would critically weaken the new Weimar Republic.

 Compiled by Langewiesche-Brandt, Anschläge 220 politische Plakate als Dokumente der deutschen Geschichte 1900-1980, Langewiesche-Brandt, 1983